Motteo1/alx-higher_level_programming/0x03-python-data_structures/README.md

 #$ Description:
  0. Prints all integers of a list
+ 1. function that retrieves an element from a list
- 1. function that replaces an element of a list at a specific position (like in C)
+ 2. function that replaces an element of a list at a specific position (like in C)
+ 3.